 - Created new standardised, flexible modelling tools capable of replicating a variety of industrial scenarios to many different levels.

-Provided non-experts ability to interact with simulation modelling technology and gain quick, fact-based insights to make better decisions without specialist software expertise.
+Provided non-experts with the ability to interact with simulation modelling technology and gain quick, fact-based insights supporting better decisions without specialist software expertise.

 - Adoption of modelling techniques as part of the in-house investment strategy process within an OSM company, normally reliant on hiring specialist consultancies.